reddio-com/doc/docs/guide/getting-started/mint-nfts-on-layer-2.md

 ## Introduction

-In this tutorial, let’s mint NFT on Layer 2.
-This tutorial contains the following steps:
+In this guide, let’s mint NFT on Layer 2.
+This guide contains the following steps:

 1. Deploy an ERC721M smart contract on layer 1
 2. Bind the smart contract with Reddio